 Please do not send application materials to the Department of English.
 All application materials should be uploaded directly to Graduate Admissions via the online application system.
 Please visit the CU Boulder Graduate School website for more information.

 The English Department is occasionally able to waive application fees for a limited number of students based on financial need.
-To request a waiver, please write to email@example.com after you have started an online application, but before submitting it.
-Include a brief explanation of the need for a waiver and the number of schools to which you are applying.
+To request a waiver, please write to firstname.lastname@example.org after you have started an online application, but before submitting it.
+Please be sure to have your CV, writing sample, and personal statement uploaded prior to sending in your request.
+In your email, include a brief explanation of the need for a waiver and the number of schools to which you are applying.
 Requests will be forwarded to the appropriate Associate Chair to evaluate.